 Either a 12 or 20 gauge works well but you will generally only have one chance at a gobbler.
 What is more important is your choke.
 There are a plethora of extra tight turkey choke tubes out there.
 I use one, but have also used full/extra full chokes as well.
 Any shot over 50 yards begins to push the envelope, so sighting in your shotgun with the choke makes the most sense at that range or closer.

 Although marketers will tell you that you have to have a bunch of options here, a traditional hen decoy (and maybe a jake, or young of the year bird) are all that you should initially worry about.
 Set them up about 20 or 30 yards away in a place that turkeys can see them and make a mental note of their distance so that you can safely judge shot distance for a clean kill.

 Turkey hunting takes patience.
 You can find where birds are roosting and set up on them only to have them fly down away from you and not want to listen to your calls.
 Maybe you find a good strutting area where the gobblers try and impress the hens late morning and then it rains.
 Or you can try and set up on birds returning to that roost and they move to a secondary roost due to weather or harassment during the day from hunters or predators.

 Like all hunting, it is sometimes part of the journey.
 However, I can promise you that the eventual harvest is worth that journey!

 For more information on turkey hunting with us, click here.
-Or, if you want to learn more or book a hunt, email Chris or call Cherie at 231-228-7135!
+Or, if you want to learn more or book a hunt, email Chris or call the office at 231-228-7135!